mikeantonelli/docker-java-with-docker-client/README.md

 # docker-java-with-docker-client

-A Docker image with Java and Docker client
+A Docker image with Java, Docker client, and Docker Compose.

 ## Build